Probabilistic Domain Adaptation for Biomedical Image Segmentation: Related Work

-\paragraph{Probabilistic segmentation:} Probabilistic segmentation methods learn a distribution over segmentation results and enable sampling from it.
-Early approaches have implemented this through test-time dropout \cite{kendall2015bayesian}, recent approaches such as the PUNet \cite{kohl_probabilistic_2019} and its hierarchical extension \cite{kohl2019hierarchical}, use a conditional variational autoencoder.
-Prior work has introduced strategies for filtering pseudo-labels using probabilistic segmentation for semi-supervised learning; either using the dropout approach \cite{yu_uncertainty-aware_2019,sedai2019uncertainty} or inconsistencies between different models \cite{shi_inconsistency-aware_2021}.
+\textit{Probabilistic segmentation}: Probabilistic segmentation methods learn a distribution over segmentation results and enable sampling from it.
+Early approaches have implemented this through test-time dropout \cite{test-time-dropout}, recent approaches such as the PUNet \cite{punet} and its hierarchical extension \cite{hpunet, phiseg}, use a conditional variational autoencoder.
+With the emerging success of diffusion probabilistic models, one could use approaches such as MedSegDiff \cite{medsegdiff} for sampling multiple hypotheses segmentation.
+Prior work has introduced strategies for filtering pseudo-labels using probabilistic segmentation for semi-supervised learning; either using the dropout approach \cite{uncertainty-dropout1, uncertainty-dropout2} or inconsistencies between different models \cite{inconsistency}.